Schunk Xycarb Technology

 Establishment of Xycarb Ceramics subsidiary in Singapore

-Pure excellence in People, Products, Processes and Presence.
 Wim van Velzen retires from his position as CEO after 28 years of service, since taking on his role in 1984.
-Peter Spit, CEO and Arjen Costermans, COO are handed-over the management of Xycarb Ceramics and continue the drive for Excellence.
+Peter Spit, CEO and Arjen Costermans, COO are handed over the management of Xycarb Ceramics and continue the drive for Excellence

 Establishment of Xycarb Ceramics Taiwan Repair center

 Pure Excellence in People, Products, Processes and Presence.
-Excellence which has been driven since 1981 in order to be the leading global supplier of integrated packages for Quartz, Graphite and Advanced Technical Ceramics products and related services for the Semiconductor, LED and Solar Wafer Processing Industries.
+This drive pushes us to be the leading supplier of integrated packages for quartz, graphite, ceramic and silicon products for the microelectronics industry